Processing of personal data at Karlstad University

 In certain cases, for example if you have objected to the data processing, you have the right to demand that the processing of your personal data be limited.
 By requesting a limitation, you have, at least for a certain period of time, the opportunity to stop Karlstad University from using the data other than to, for example, defend legal claims.
 You can also prevent the authority from deleting the data, for example if you need the data to claim damages.

 In certain cases, you can request that the data relating to you be erased.
 However, when your personal data are needed for Karlstad University to fulfil its obligations or if they appear in a public document, Karlstad University will not be able to delete the data.

 When the university processes your personal data with the support of the lawful grounds of consent or contract, you will in certain cases have the right to be given and to use your personal data elsewhere, for example, by transferring the data to another data controller.

 Karlstad University is a public authority and has thereby, in accordance with article 37 of the General Data Protection Regulation, designated a data protection officer.
 Conny Claesson is Karlstad University’s Data Protection Officer and responsible for managing compliance with the GDPR.
 The university’s Deputy Data Protection Officer is Niklas Nikitin.

 You can contact Karlstad University’s Data Protection Officer by e-mail or mail if you wish to exercise your data subject rights or if you have questions regarding the university’s processing of your personal data.

 - Karlstads universitet, Registrator, 651 88 Karlstad.

-Lodge a complaint with the Swedish Data Protection Authority
+Lodge a complaint with the Swedish Authority for Privacy Protection

-If you believe that the university’s processing of your personal data infringes the GDPR, you have the right to file a complaint with the Swedish Data Protection Authority.
-More information on how to submit a complaint can be found on the Swedish Data Protection Authority’s website.
+If you believe that the university’s processing of your personal data infringes the GDPR, you have the right to file a complaint with the Swedish Authority for Privacy Protection (IMY).
+More information on how to submit a complaint can be found on the Swedish Authority for Privacy Protection’s website.